top of page

 Red Flags: Warning Signs of Impending Relapse

-The successful 10% recognize and respond to early warning signs before they escalate to actual substance use:
+The successful 10% recognize and respond to early signs before they escalate to actual substance use:

 Emotional Warning Signs: